-With local teams making it to the NCAA, Better Business Bureau wants to warn the public about scams related to March Madness.
+With the NCAA in full swing, your Better Business Bureau wants to warn the public about scams related to March Madness.
 Major sporting events like the NCAA tournament almost always inspire scammers to capitalize on the scarcity of tickets and fans’ desire to snap up souvenirs or team jerseys.
 BBB advises fans to check out offers before spending their hard-earned cash.

-The BBB’s website, www.bbb.org, lists reputable, secondary market ticket firms that provide buyer protections, including money-back guarantees if tickets are fake.
+Here at the BBB website, we list reputable, secondary market ticket firms that provide buyer protections, including money-back guarantees if tickets are fake.
 On some sites, sellers also must provide credit card numbers so the site can charge a seller’s card for the cost of replacement tickets if they sell fake tickets.

 While counterfeit items may seem like a good deal, they are actually stolen goods.
 If you love your team, don’t buy a hat or jersey from someone who has stolen the team’s name and logo for their own profit.
 Many counterfeit items are more cheaply made than genuine merchandise, which means they may not last as long as the real thing.
 Buying counterfeit memorabilia online poses even more potential problems.
 Some websites don’t even have merchandise to sell.
 They just want your credit card number and personal information so they can steal your identity or drain your bank account.
 The best way to ensure you are getting official sports gear is to buy directly from the team or league websites, from official vendors at the stadium or from other trusted stores.